 Proposals to sponsors commonly commit both the University and the investigators.
 For Federal agencies in particular, the University is required to vouch for information provided by investigators.
 Accordingly, all applications must be reviewed and approved by the Office of Research and Sponsored Programs prior to submission to the sponsor.
 In some circumstances, non-federal sponsors use their own submission portals where only the PI can submit.
 In this case, the PI must still obtain ORSP review and approval prior to submission.
 The endorsement of a University official indicates the University's commitment to the project per our understanding, at the time of the proposal, of the sponsor’s terms and expectations.

 In order to submit proposals for external funding, you must be eligible to serve as a Principal Investigator (PI) per Lehigh’s PI Eligibility Policy.
 Each individual responsible for the design, conduct or reporting of research is required to complete a Sponsored Program Proposal-Based Disclosure in accord with the University’s policy on Financial Conflict of Interest related to Research and Sponsored Programs.
+Prior to your first proposal submission, each PI must also complete the review of this Research Essentials Handbook and certify completion utilizing this online form.
 Additional documentation may be required at the time of submission according to the sponsor and the nature of the project.

 Proposal submission, acceptance of awards, and conduct of research at the University are governed by applicable federal and state laws and regulations pertaining to research (including both sponsored and unsponsored), University policies, and the sponsor terms and conditions.
 If an application is funded, the award is made to the University, not the submitting PI.
 The University is responsible for ensuring compliance with the terms and conditions of the award as well as with federal and state law and regulations, University policies, and the University’s tax-exempt, non-profit status.